Austrian school of economics: Capital and interest

 The Austrian theory of capital and interest was first developed by Eugen von Böhm-Bawerk.
-He stated that interest rates and profits are determined by two factors, namely supply and demand in the market for final goods and time preference.
+He stated that interest rates and profits are determined by supply and demand in the market for final goods and by time preference.

 Böhm-Bawerk's theory equates capital intensity with the degree of roundaboutness of production processes.
-Böhm-Bawerk also argued that the law of marginal utility necessarily implies the classical law of costs.
-However, many Austrian economists such as Ludwig von Mises, Israel Kirzner, Ludwig Lachmann, and Jesús Huerta de Soto entirely reject a productivity explanation for interest rates, viewing the average period of production as an unfortunate remnant of damaged classical economic thought on Böhm-Bawerk.
+He also argued that the law of marginal utility necessarily implies the classical law of costs.
+However, later Austrian economists such as Ludwig von Mises, Israel Kirzner, Ludwig Lachmann, and Jesús Huerta de Soto rejected a productivity explanation for interest rates, viewing the average period of production as a remnant of classical economic thought.

 Inflation

 In Mises's definition, inflation is an increase in the supply of money:

 In theoretical investigation there is only one meaning that can rationally be attached to the expression Inflation: an increase in the quantity of money (in the broader sense of the term, so as to include fiduciary media as well), that is not offset by a corresponding increase in the need for money (again in the broader sense of the term), so that a fall in the objective exchange-value of money must occur.

 Hayek claimed that inflationary stimulation exploits the lag between an increase in money supply and the consequent increase in the prices of goods and services:

 And since any inflation, however modest at first, can help employment only so long as it accelerates, adopted as a means of reducing unemployment, it will do so for any length of time only while it accelerates.
 "Mild" steady inflation cannot help—it can lead only to outright inflation.
 That inflation at a constant rate soon ceases to have any stimulating effect, and in the end merely leaves us with a backlog of delayed adaptations, is the conclusive argument against the "mild" inflation represented as beneficial even in standard economics textbooks.

-Even prominent Austrian economists have been confused since Austrians define inflation as 'increase in money supply' while most people including most economists define inflation as 'rising prices'.
+Even prominent Austrian economists have noted the terminological confusion: Austrians define inflation as an increase in the money supply, while most economists and the public define it as rising prices.